ethereum-optimism/.github/CONTRIBUTING.md

 We distinguish between two classes of PR, those which modify production code (ie. smart contracts, go-ethereum), and those which do not (ie. dev tooling, test scripts, comments).

-In either case: once a code owner has reviewed and approved a PR, they should either merge it, or indicate what further review they deem necessary (and from whom).
+In either case, once a code owner has reviewed and approved a PR, they should either:
+1. merge it, or
+1. indicate what further review they deem necessary (and from whom).

 The intent here is to reduce the number of "approved" PRs which are not merged.

-### 1. PRs which modify production code
+### PRs which modify production code

 The reviewer's job is to check that the PR: